spelunky-fyi/overlunky/docs/script-api.md

 ### `get_position`
 #### Params: `int id`
 #### Returns: `tuple<float, float, int>`
-Get position `x, y, layer` of entity by uid
+Get position `x, y, layer` of entity by uid.
+Use this, don't use `Movable.x/y` because those are sometimes just the offset to the entity you're standing on.
 ### `entity_remove_item`
 #### Params: `int id, int item`
 Remove item by uid from entity